How to Prepare for Clearing and Adjustment 2021

 For each outcome, write down possible grades so you can match these to course entry requirements.

-Universities publish their Clearing vacancies from 6 July 2020 (although they may not publish some until later).
+Universities started to publish their Clearing vacancies from 6 July in 2020 (although some get published later).

 This means you probably have more than a month to research universities and courses based on the different exam results you wrote down in the previous step.

 To help you in your research, we've created a free Clearing help sheet (PDF) for you to download and fill out.

 Starting your research